Sleeping in Airports

 5. Get a massage

-Terminal 1’s Relaxation Forest and Raffine KIX both offer express massage and facial services.
+Terminal 1’s Relaxation Forest and Raffine KIX offer express massage and facial services.

 6. Go sightseeing

-Layover SightseeingRather spend your layover out and about in a new city?
+Layover SightseeingWould you rather spend your layover out and about in a new city?
 Public transit makes it easy to get into Osaka for some exploring, but the airport’s distance means it takes some time to get there and back – that’s why we only recommend this option for travellers with a layover of at least 8 hours.

-The train is your best bet, with frequent departures and no traffic to contend with.
-Both JR West and Kansai Electric run trains from the airport to the Osaka central train station, which takes 60-90 minutes depending on your route.
-Many bus routes also connect both airport terminals with the city center, and you’ll want to budget over an hour.
-Taxis are available, though they’re pricier and they won’t save you much time, if any.
-Both baggage storage and self-service lockers are available for storing any bags you don’t want to drag along.
+The train is your best bet, with frequent departures and no traffic.
+JR West and Kansai Electric run trains from the airport to the Osaka central train station, which takes 60-90 minutes, depending on your route.
+Many bus routes also connect the airport terminals with the city center, and you’ll want to budget over an hour.
+Taxis are available, though they’re pricier, and they won’t save you much time, if any.
+Baggage storage and self-service lockers are available for storing any bags you don’t want to drag along.

 Once you’re in town, head to Osaka Castle Park.
-Stroll the beautiful park (especially vibrant during early spring’s cherry blossom season), then head inside to the Osaka Castle, built in the 16th century and full of cultural and history displays.
-The Sumiyoshi Taisha Shrine is the one of the oldest in Japan.
-Depending on your interests, the Osaka Aquarium Kaiyukan, Museum of Oriental Ceramics, and the National Bunraku Theatre are all worth a visit.
-Head to Dotonbori, a canal neighborhood popular with locals and tourists for its cheap food scene.
+Stroll the beautiful park (exceptionally vibrant during early spring’s cherry blossom season), then head inside to the Osaka Castle, built in the 16th century and full of cultural and history displays.
+The Sumiyoshi Taisha Shrine is one of the oldest in Japan.
+Depending on your interests, the Osaka Aquarium Kaiyukan, the Museum of Oriental Ceramics, and the National Bunraku Theatre are all worth a visit.
+Head to Dotonbori, a canal neighbourhood popular with locals and tourists for its cheap food scene.

-Keep an eye on the time, so you can make it make to the airport and through Security before your next flight.
+Keep an eye on the time so you can make it to the airport and through Security before your next flight.

 7. WiFi